google/comprehensive-rust/src/welcome-day-1.md

 # Welcome to Day 1

-This is the first day of Comprehensive Rust.
+This is the first day of Rust Fundamentals.
 We will cover a lot of ground
 today:

 * Basic Rust syntax: variables, scalar and compound types, enums, structs,